“Hello,” “Please,” and “Thanks.”

 On the general, grocery store employees do so much more than the majority of the populace realizes, particular those of use who have never done the job.
 (I never had, and boy, was it more demanding than I’d previously thought or imagined.)

 First of all, when you are in the grocery game, you might be among the ones that get to the store a good couple of hours before the sun has even begun to think about rising, to receive and unload trucks full of product.
 That product has to be sorted by section, checked and crosschecked and worked onto shelves, quickly and efficiently and carefully.
 Then, after the store has opened, everyone has to put on their cashier’s hat (and remember all the codes for this apple and that apple and that other apple, and what the deal is with that vegetable that was in yesterday but isn’t in today, as well as where things are, and what’s being highlighted, and what’s unavailable…and why).
 You gotta organize everything that didn’t get worked onto the shelves, and prep what’s going to be shared with local food banks, and properly sort out what needs to be spoiled.
 You gotta ensure the floor is in good shape, clean and safe.
-You gotta clean the backstage area.
+You gotta tidy up the backstage area.
 Then, you also gotta think like security because you never know who’s coming in and in what state.

-We have to host you, entertain you, run to get you another carton of eggs because A) yes, one or two may have been already cracked or B) it was you who actually broke ’em because you weren’t thinking when you put heavy things on top of ’em (probably because you aren’t focused on the simple task at hand).
+We have to host you, entertain you, run to get you another carton of eggs because A) Yes, one or two may have been already cracked or B) It was you who actually broke ’em because you weren’t thinking when you put heavy things on top of ’em (probably because you aren’t focused on the simple task at hand).
 We gotta listen to your crazy (none of us cares or needs to hear that you believe that we’re in the Matrix, dude – and, please, stop calling us slaves for working for The Man or whatever).

 I know consumer protections are being dismantled under the orange hemorrhoid’s regime, but weaponizing your right as a consumer to voice displeasure with an interaction or experience with an employee (or the entire store) for black magic – to get someone in trouble or fired – is pathetic.
 Because you people don’t know.
 You think you do, but you don’t, and you forget that everyone else has their own story, too.

 But the American worker has to take it and shut up or some of y’all will teach us a lesson.
-Because the system has taught us that the customer is always right even when they absolutely are not.
+Because the system has taught us that the customer is always right, even when they absolutely are not.
 Because, end of the day, money talks, and the vibe toward the (woefully underpaid) American worker, up until this pandemic, has been be grateful and comply or else.
 (And don’t even think about unionizing.)

 Trader Joe’s, Publix, Safeway, CVS, Walgreens, banks, restaurants, post offices are all staffed by human beings.
 People like you and me.
 Folks with dreams and aspirations and joys and traumas.
 Accomplished, award-winning former TV producers, DJs, composers, and writers.
 Actors, too (hello, Geoffrey Owens).
 Folks who are in recovery.
 People who are struggling.
 Veterans young and old that are not being nurtured or appreciated or taken care of by the nation they volunteered to serve, that are left on the fringe to fend for themselves without sensical, effective support from the VA (R.I.P.
 Mike).
 Law students one Bar Exam away from their path, a recent nursing grad still waiting to be hired.
 OMG, so many young students.
-And moms and dads that have to drive into the city from far away because the City by the Bay has priced away the people who keep the service industry running, commutes that, btw, bleed out paychecks.
+And moms and dads that have to drive into the city from far away because the City by the Bay has priced away the people who keep the service industry running – commutes that, btw, bleed out paychecks.
 To be the last in a long line of production to touch the product you need is an immense responsibility.
 (To be the one to take that product home is a privilege.
 Do not take it for granted.)

 So a little gratitude and more empathy toward your grocer is not that much to expect or feel like you deserve or, even, in your case, give.
 After all, you get what you give.